capactio/website/docs/feature/storage-backends/introduction.md

 ## Development

 To develop your own storage backend, create a gRPC service which implements the [storage backend Protocol Buffers schema](https://github.com/capactio/capact/blob/main/hub-js/proto/storage_backend.proto).
+Depending on the use case, choose one of the following service interfaces to implement your storage backend:
+- `ValueAndContextStorageBackend`: handles the full lifecycle of the TypeInstance.
+TypeInstance value is always provided as a part of request.
+Context may be provided but it is not required.
+- `ContextStorageBackend`: it handles TypeInstance lifecycle based on the context, which is required.
+TypeInstance value is never passed in input arguments.

 You can use the generated server code for the following languages:
 - [Go](https://github.com/capactio/capact/tree/main/pkg/hub/api/grpc/storage_backend),